NY Center for Ear, Nose, Throat, Sinus & Allergy

 Otolaryngology located in Sheepshead Bay & Bay Ridge, Brooklyn, NY

 If your partner complains about your constant snoring, you may have a sleep disorder known as sleep apnea.
-At NY Center for Ear, Nose, Throat, Sinus & Allergy in Brooklyn, New York, effective solutions for sleep apnea are available to improve your health and quality of sleep.
+At NY Center for Ear, Nose, Throat, Sinus & Allergy in Sheepshead Bay and Bay Ridge of Brooklyn, New York, effective solutions for sleep apnea are available to improve your health and quality of sleep.
 The highly experienced medical team diagnoses the root cause of sleep apnea and works closely with you to find the right solution to end snoring and enhance your nighttime breathing.
 Schedule a sleep apnea evaluation online or by phone today and learn more about available treatments.

 Sleep apnea is a serious sleep disorder that affects how you breathe.
 While you sleep, you often stop breathing for brief periods of time and are likely to snore loudly.

 There are three primary types of sleep apnea:

 - Obstructive sleep apnea: This type results in breathing disturbances and snoring when your throat muscles relax and obstruct the pathway of air.

 - Central sleep apnea: This kind of sleep apnea relates to breathing difficulties caused by dysfunction in the brain signals that control your breath.

 - Complex sleep apnea: This condition occurs because of both central and obstructive sleep apnea factors.